 Mean score of companies in the Recreation and Sports Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, UEFA reported total carbon emissions of approximately 17,243,000 kg CO2e, a slight decrease from about 17,606,000 kg CO2e in 2023.
-The emissions breakdown for 2024 indicates that Scope 1 emissions, primarily from mobile combustion, accounted for about 16,053,233 kg CO2e, while stationary combustion contributed approximately 465,561 kg CO2e.
+The emissions breakdown for 2024 includes significant contributions from Scope 1 emissions, with mobile combustion accounting for about 16,053,233 kg CO2e and stationary combustion contributing approximately 465,561 kg CO2e.
 Additionally, Scope 3 emissions from purchased goods and services were about 172,430 kg CO2e.
-UEFA has set ambitious climate commitments, aiming to cut greenhouse gas emissions by 50% by 2030 across all scopes.
-Furthermore, the organisation is working towards achieving net zero carbon emissions by 2040.
-These targets reflect UEFA's commitment to sustainability and its proactive approach to addressing climate change within the sports industry.
+UEFA has set ambitious climate commitments, aiming to cut greenhouse gas emissions by 50% by 2030, with a target year of 2030.
+Furthermore, UEFA is working towards achieving net zero carbon emissions by 2040.
+These targets encompass all scopes of emissions, reflecting a comprehensive approach to climate action.
+The organisation's emissions data is not cascaded from any parent company, indicating that UEFA independently tracks and reports its carbon footprint.
+As part of its sustainability initiatives, UEFA continues to focus on reducing its environmental impact while promoting climate awareness within the football community.

 Access structured emissions data, company-specific emission factors, and source documents